RetroDECK/ES-DE/CONTRIBUTING.md

 * Dependency on MoltenVK to get Metal support on macOS
 * Decommission of the OpenGL 2.1 and OpenGL ES renderers (or keep as legacy mode/legacy build?)
 * Better and more accurate GPU and memory usage statistics overlay
-* Improve the performance of the GLSL shader code
 * Bulk metadata editor
 * Improve multi-threading